rghdrms/Global-Terrorism-Dataset-Analysis/README.md

 The project also includes a performance comparison between Pandas and Dask for handling large datasets.

 # Project Structure
--notebooks/: Jupyter notebooks containing the analysis and visualizations.
+- `notebooks/`: Jupyter notebooks containing the analysis and visualizations.
--dashboard/: Files related to the dashboard visualization.
+- `dashboard/`: Files related to the dashboard visualization.
--data/: The cleaned dataset used for analysis.
+- `data/`: The cleaned dataset used for analysis.
--report.pdf: The PDF report summarizing the findings from the analysis.
+- `report.pdf`: The PDF report summarizing the findings from the analysis.

 # Installation
 To run the notebooks or dashboard locally, you'll need the following Python libraries: